-All applicants must apply by close of business on June 27, 2017 to be considered for this position.
+All applicants must apply online by close of day on September 24, 2018 to be considered for this position.
 All applicants must complete an application packet, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.

 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 Please contact Jane Pearson, Association Regional HR Coordinator at 315-788-8450 with questions.

 This position is a full-time non-exempt position - 100% FTE, 40 hours per week.
 The hourly rate for this position is $16.15.
 This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.

 Bachelor's Degree or equivalent education (Associate's Degree and 2 years of transferrable program/functional experience).

 Experience relevant to the role of the position.

 Valid NYS Driver's License and the ability to meet travel requirements associated with this position.